gandhimonil9823/Deep_RL/README.md

-## Deep_RL - AN Implementation for Analysis Cell Movement Using Agent Modeling Framework and Depp Reinforcement Learning
+## Deep_RL - An Implementation for Analysis of Cell Movement using Agent based Modeling Framework and Deep Reinforcement Learning

 ### Structure